davidvargas485/Customer-Shopping-Data-Analysis/README.md

-# Customer Shopping Data Analysis¶
+# Customer Shopping Data Analysis

 ## Description
 This exercise uses shopping data provided by [Vivek Chandan](https://www.kaggle.com/datasets/vivekchandan/customer-shopping-data).
 Here, I explore the data to get an idea about who the customers are, as well as discover interesting insights about the purchasing habits of customers.